Kosta Karakashyan is a Bulgarian-Armenian

 He has taught across New York, Bulgaria, Canada, Japan, Norway, Germany, Costa Rica and Italy and is passionate about establishing a long-term connection with his students and empowering them to discover something new about themselves through dance.

-Kosta’s work has been featured by them, GLAAD, Radio Free Europe, BOYSCOUT Magazine, Fjord Review, Cultural Weekly, The Columbia Spectator, Vesti.bg, BTV, the Bulgarian National Television, the Bulgarian National Radio, and Single Step Foundation.
-For his work as an LGBTQ+ activist, Kosta was the recipient of the 2018 Edgar Richards Scholarship from the Maranatha Ministry at Riverside Church, New York City.
+Kosta’s artistic work has been featured by them, GLAAD, The New York Times, Radio Free Europe, BOYSCOUT Magazine, Fjord Review, Cultural Weekly, The Columbia Spectator, Vesti.bg, BTV, the Bulgarian National Television, Bulgarian National Radio, South Florida Gay News, The McGill Daily, Columbia Alumni Magazine, and Single Step Foundation.
+He was also part of activist Remy Bonny’s Top 10 LGBTI Individuals of 2019 list.